West Coast Main Line route modernisation: Capacity enhancements

-Campaign for Better Transport (United Kingdom) in their paper entitled "Transformation of the West Coast Main Line" stated there are 40% more long-distance services overall.
-There are 25% more between London and Scotland; 50% more between London and Birmingham and 150% more between London and Manchester.
+The Campaign for Better Transport stated that there are now 40% more long-distance services overall; there are 25% more between London and Scotland, 50% more between London and Birmingham, and 150% more between London and Manchester.

 Safety

 The removal and reduction of level crossings during the modernisation was one factor in improving the safety.
-A spokesperson for UK Railway Inspectorate made the statement in 2004 that "level crossings create the greatest potential for catastrophic risk on the railways".
-Other crossings were also removed with subsequent reduction and modernisation of the overhead line.
-This also reduced maintenance costs.
+A spokesperson for HM Railway Inspectorate said that "level crossings create the greatest potential for catastrophic risk on the railways."
+Other crossings were also removed with subsequent reduction and modernisation of the overhead line; this also reduced maintenance costs.

 Road congestion

-Road congestion reduction has been harder to quantify but modelling that has been done suggests 26,000 fewer car journeys on the M1 and M40 motorways as a direct result along with as many as 7 million fewer car journeys between the cities of London and Manchester.
+Road congestion reduction has been harder to quantify, but modelling suggests 26,000 fewer car journeys on the M1 and M40 motorways as a direct result, with as many as seven million fewer car journeys between the cities of London and Manchester.

 Carbon emissions

-On the London to Manchester route alone between 2009 and 2017, the modernisation resulted in a 77% increase in rail passengers; 23,000 tonnes of carbon saving and a 27% reduction in air passengers.
-The air passenger reduction was between Manchester and Heathrow, Gatwick, Stansted and London City Airports.
-The number of flights between cities served by the WCML declined 67% since 2004 pre-COVID.
+Between 2009 and 2017, on the to route alone, the modernisation resulted in a 77% increase in rail passengers, 23,000 tonnes of carbon saving and a 27% reduction in air passengers.
+(Note: The air passenger reduction was between Manchester and Heathrow, Gatwick, Stansted and London City Airports.)
+The number of flights between cities served by the WCML declined by 67% since 2004, at pre-COVID-19 pandemic levels.